mudandstars/r_sql/README.md

-# Custom SQL Interpreter
+# Custom SQL Interpreter & Engine
-### Reconstructing (something like) postgreSQL as a learning project in Rust
+### Reconstructing a relational database as a learning project in Rust

 ### What r_sql can do

 1. Parse simple queries (SELECT, INSERT INTO, CREATE TABLE)
-2. Handle simple reads/writes to binary format:
+2. Handle simple reads/writes

 ### What r_sql cannot (yet) do